CaNS-World/CaNS/docs/INFO_INPUT.md

 * every `iout3d` time steps **3d scalar fields** are written to a file
 * every `isave`  time steps a **checkpoint file** is written (`fld_???????.bin`), and a symbolic link for the restart file, `fld.bin`, will point to this last save so that, by default, the last saved checkpoint file is used to restart the simulation

 1d, 2d and 3d outputs can be tweaked modifying files `out?d.h90`, and re-compiling the source.
-See also `output.f90` for more details.
+See also `output.f90` for more details. _Set any of these variables to `0` to skip the corresponding operation._

 ---